pocomane/brewed-in-the-apocalypse/bita.md

 something in the scene may be not clear to em, so there is this other player
 move:

-__Ask for other deatils__ when you are speaking about the actions of your character, if there is somthing not clear in scene or that you think is interesting to know about, ask to the scenarist before conitnuing telling what your character does.
+__Ask for other details__ when you are speaking about the actions of your character, if there is something not clear in scene or that you think is interesting to know about, ask to the scenarist before continuing telling what your character does.

-and how you can easly guess now, this other move for the scenarist:
+and how you can easily guess now, this other move for the scenarist:

 __Describe some details__ when a player asks to you to better describe some details about the current scene, just do it, unless ey is asking for something eir character is not supposed to know, see or understand.

-Note that when the scenarist ends the __Describe some details__ move, so it is triggered again the __Ask waht they do__ , that actually has a special case if it is triggered by __Describe some details__ move.
+Note that when the scenarist ends the __Describe some details__ move, so it is triggered again the __Ask what they do__ , that actually has a special case if it is triggered by __Describe some details__ move.
 This gives you a sense of the "Snowball" of moves the discussion is made of.